open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/register-cluster.md

 ```

 ## Install from OperatorHub
-If you are using Openshift or have `OLM` installed in your cluster, you are able to install the klusterlet with a released version from operartorhub.
+If you are using Openshift or have `OLM` installed in your cluster, you are able to install the klusterlet with a released version from operator hub.
 Details can be found [here](https://operatorhub.io/operator/klusterlet)

 ## What is next

-After a successfull deployment, a `certificatesigningrequest` and a `managedcluster` will
+After a successful deployment, a `certificatesigningrequest` and a `managedcluster` will
 be created on the hub.

 ```